Craving a getaway to a cultural city of world-renowned cake, classic architecture and all-around perfect enchantment? Welcome to Vienna.

 And from one church to another.
 St. Stephen’s Cathedral is a Gothic construction with a 137-meter-high spire and a beautiful decorated roof.
 With more than one million visitors per year, it’s one of Austria’s most popular sights.

-And now to a completely different side of Vienna.
+And now to a completely different side of town.
 It’s easy to visit those usual tourist sights, but I like to find the quirky ones as well.
 And I did, at Kegelgasse 36-38.

 This street is home to the famous Hundertwasser house with a colorfully decorated facade.
 Although it wasn’t exactly a hidden gem, I still liked that it was a different.